 Partners are required to provide a registered address for the business, and maintain a register of members.
 There’s no restriction on the maximum number of partners allowed but there must be at least two members on incorporation, either individuals or limited companies.
 It’s also possible to set up an LLP with one individual and a dormant company.

-Traditional partnerships do not receive the same protection as LLPs, and partners can be held personally liable for debts incurred by the business.
+Traditional partnerships do not receive the same protection as LLPs, and partners can be held personally liable for debts incurred by the business if it is not incorporated into a LLP.
 Additionally, clients engage in business with the partners individually rather than the partnership as an entity.

 Although limited liability partnerships and limited companies may appear to be similar at first glance, there are significant differences between the two: